 MIG Welding Electrode

 MIG Welding Electrode or Metal Inert Gas welding, uses a consumable electrode to create an electric arc and join metal pieces together.
-The electrode, often referred to as MIG welding wire or filler wire, plays a crucial role in the welding process.
+The electrode, often called MIG welding wire or filler wire, plays a crucial role in the welding process.

 About MIG welding electrodes